 No problem!
 Just sign up below and one of our team will be in touch shortly:

 There are many ways in which you can try to improve family relationships.
 Individual differences and the cause of any issues will play a part in what methods will suit you best.
 Stress management techniques, maintaining healthy boundaries and family therapy can all help you to develop healthier relationships.

-● Negotiation can be an important part to healthy relationships, providing simple resolutions to natural conflicts.
+● Negotiation can be an important part of healthy relationships, providing simple resolutions to natural conflicts.

 ● Stress management is also useful, as many of the causes of relationship problems lead to feelings of stress.
 This NHS website can guide you through some useful stress management techniques.

 Sometimes, seeking psychological help may be the best way to improve your relationship with your partner or family.
 Although humans are adaptive beings, we can sometimes benefit from extra help to adjust.

 An important understanding of human behaviour is that we learn through our own observations and experiences, leading to the development of our assumptions, ideas and morals.
 For example, a child who experiences an argumentative household is more likely to live within an argumentative household when they are older.
 We model, imitate and appropriate the behaviour of those around us and misunderstand that certain behaviours are the norm.